melezhik/sparky/README.md

 * Everything is kept in SCM repository - easy to port, maintain and track changes
 * Builds gets run in one of 3 flavors - 1) on localhost 2) on remote machines via ssh 3) on docker instances
 * Nice web UI to run build and read reports
+* Runs in a peer-to-peer network fashion with distributed tasks support

 # Build status